erdmarin/sa-portfolio/README.md

 - **Immutable ECR image tags:** enable tag immutability in ECR to prevent silent tag reassignment.
 Production deployments should reference image SHA256 digests, not mutable tags.
 - **AWS WAF:** attach WAF to the ALB with the Core Rule Set and rate limiting rules to protect against OWASP Top 10 vulnerabilities and application-layer DDoS.

+### Observability

+**Logging — Implemented**
+Every Fargate task is configured with the awslogs log driver, forwarding all container stdout and stderr to a CloudWatch Log Group.
+Log streams are named per task, enabling straightforward correlation between a specific container instance and its output.
+This was the primary debugging tool during deployment and the root cause of the ResourceInitializationError described in Debugging & Lessons Learned Section.

+**Metrics — Available, Not Yet Configured**
+CloudWatch Metrics are available natively for ECS (CPU utilisation, memory utilisation, running task count) and ALB (RequestCount, TargetResponseTime, HTTPCode_Target_5XX_Count).
+These metrics are not yet surfaced in a dashboard or tied to alarms.
+Configuring alarms on 5xx rate and task count is the immediate next observability step.

+### Debugging & Lessons Learned
+This section documents a real incident encountered during deployment.

+**Incident: ECS Tasks Failing to Start**
+Issue: ResourceInitializationError
+During initial deployment, ECS tasks repeatedly failed to start and never registered in the ALB target group, resulting in zero healthy targets and no traffic reaching the application.

+**Root Cause**
+The CloudWatch Log Group referenced in the ECS task definition did not exist in the correct AWS region.
+The awslogs log driver attempts to create or write to the log group at container startup.
+When the log group is absent or in a different region, the container runtime fails before the application process starts, producing a ResourceInitializationError.

+**Resolution Steps**
+1. Created the CloudWatch Log Group in the correct AWS region matching the ECS cluster region.
+2. Registered a new ECS task definition revision with the corrected log group configuration.
+3. Recreated the ECS service referencing the new task definition revision.
+4. Confirmed tasks reached RUNNING state and registered as healthy in the ALB target group.

 ### Future Improvements

 **Short-Term (0-3 months)**